About Janiel Green

 I Love Dogs

 I love dogs and have a Cockapoo, Zoey who frequently comes on camping and hiking trips with me.
-Zoey and I have moved to four different states in the last 6 years: Idaho, Nevada, Texas, and Utah.
-She is almost 10 years old and I'm getting nervous about her dying in the next few years because she has helped me through so much.
+Zoey and I have moved to four different states in a 6 year timespan: Idaho, Nevada, Texas, and Utah.
+She is almost 12 years old and I'm getting nervous about her dying in the next few years because she has helped me through so much.

 Zoey gives me attitude regularly, loves to open Tupperware so she can get the last morsels of my lunch.
-She is the local neighborhood watch dog, and loves chasing the birds away from my peach tree out in my backyard of my new town home!
+She is the local neighborhood watch dog, and loves chasing the birds away from my peach tree out in my backyard of my town home.

 A Bright and Beautiful New Beginning